Hydro3639/NanoPhase/README.md

 ### Installation instructions
 1).
 One of the most convenient and fast ways to install NanoPhase is create a NanoPhase env and using [mamba](https://github.com/mamba-org/mamba) to install/manage [all NanoPhase dependancies](https://github.com/Hydro3639/NanoPhase/blob/main/Dependecy.md).
 It should be finished in ~5 mins (depends on your local internet).
-If mamba has not been in the base environment, please use `conda install mamba -n base -c conda-forge` to install and activate.
+If mamba has not been in the base environment, please use `conda install mamba -n base -c conda-forge` to install and follow the instruction to activate mamba.
 ```
 git clone https://github.com/Hydro3639/NanoPhase.git
 source NanoPhase/bin/Install.sh